 Dust Cap (Dome)

-The dust cap (also known as the dome) of a speaker driver keeps dust and other airborne debris out of the voice coil.
-To do so, it must attach to the cone and, in effect, become part of the speaker diaphragm.
+The speaker driver's dust cap (also known as the dome) keeps dust and other airborne debris out of the voice coil.
+To do so, it must attach to the cone and, in effect, become part of the speaker's diaphragm.

-Therefore, the dome has a noteworthy effect on the frequency response of the speaker driver and the overall behaviour of the diaphragm.
+Therefore, the dome has a noteworthy effect on the speaker driver's frequency response and the diaphragm's overall behaviour.
 The dome will play a part in reducing some cone resonances while introducing others.

 The suspension connects the diaphragm to the housing/basket of the speaker.
 It allows for the proper amount of diaphragm excursion while keeping the diaphragm and voice coil in their appropriate range of motion.
 This means supporting movement along the Z-axis while restricting movement in the X and Y-axes.

 The speaker suspension is made up of the surround and the spider.